mdesnoyer/neon_website/README.md

 middleman build
 middleman server
 ```
-Once you've done the first build, you should only have to run `middleman server` in the future, unless you update the Gemfile or do something else that requires re-building the source files.
+Once you've run `middleman build` once, you should only have to run `middleman server` in the future, unless you change something that requires re-building the source files in order to render locally.

+## Deploying

+* The Netlify apps for production and staging are setup to deploy automatically -- they will "watch" the Github brances (develop and master) and deploy whenever there's a new commit -- committing to `develop` will deploy to `staging.neon-lab.com`, committing to `master` will deploy to production, `neon-lab.com.

 ## Usage & Best Practices